im-tomu/tomu.im/README.md

 [I'm Tomu](https://tomu.im) a tiny ARM microprocessor which fits in your USB port.
 I have two buttons and two LEDs!

+I'm fully open source, have a BOM of ~$10 (in individual quantities) and am constructable by hobbyists!
+Designed for 2-factor authentication or anything else you can think of.

 {% raw %}
 <iframe style="min-height: 400px;" src="https://docs.google.com/presentation/d/1XT5oWsYzFATEelErZnxvSWVnVSFUm2gO2fWi31SKbWI/embed?start=true&loop=true&delayms=3000" frameborder="0" width="100%" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>